 ingAbout the nursery

 The site has been a nursery for many decades and was taken on by current owner Billy Stott, a graduate in Commercial Horticulture, in 2015, opening to the public in September 2017.
 We now have a small family-based team of staff.

 We grow and sell a range of shrubs, herbaceous perennials, hardy annuals, climbers, trees, hedging plants and speciality snowdrops.
 Many of the plants we sell are propagated at the nursery, using material taken from our display beds.
 Some plants are bought in, often in small pots for growing on.
 We strive to only by from UK nurseries, to protect our national biosecurity and try to buy from nurseries using peat-free or reduced-peat composts.

 We believe in being as sustainable as possible.
 Peat-free growing media is used throughout the production process on the nursery, from propagation to growing plants on for sale.
-We want to help to reduce the negative impacts of harvesting peat from peat bogs, so we use a peat-free growing media that is bark-based.
+We want to help to reduce the negative impacts of harvesting peat from peat bogs, so we use a range of peat-free growing media.

 Over the past few years we have been managing the woodland in which the nursery sits.
 Dead trees have been felled and many native deciduous and broadleaf trees have been planted, improving the woodland habitat.